dscroft/writing_resources/_pages/pronouns.md

 title: Pronouns
 ---

-When you are doing a piece of formal academic writing you should avoid personal pronouns as much as possible.
+When you are doing a piece of formal academic writing I would avoid personal pronouns as much as possible.
 E.g. "I", "me", "my", "we", "us".

 When I was writing my dissertations the use of personal pronouns was absolutely banned.
 The attitude has softened somewhat over the years but it is still viewed as poor practice by many, including myself.

 There may be occasions when it is difficult or impossible to avoid them.
 Critical reflection sections are the most obvious example of this, in which case use use them as little as possible.

+If you are unsure, ask the module leader for your specific module.

 ## Examples